Assessing Demand and Capacity

-- Baselines should include a clear understanding of current and potential demand for goods and services from extractive industry companies, as well as the current capabilities of local businesses to meet this demand.
+Targets for local procurement should be based on a clear understanding of current and potential demand from extractive industry companies, as well as the current capabilities of local businesses to meet this demand.

-- One-on-one consultations, multi-stakeholder dialogues, and drawing on business registration data are useful ways of assessing capacities and potential.
+- One-on-one consultations, multi-stakeholder dialogues, and analysis of business registration data are useful ways of assessing capacities and potential.

-- Understanding which goods and services will yield the most benefits in terms of employment, learning opportunities, in-country value addition, and horizontal linkages are important value-creation considerations for local economies.
+Understanding which goods and services will yield the most benefits in terms of employment, learning opportunities, in-country value addition, and horizontal linkages is an important first step for policy makers.